 My Top 10 Travel Tips

 1. Teach your kids how to pack.
 My kids have been packing for themselves since they were about seven years old.
-Naturally, I’d have to supervise somewhat, but they did the bulk of it.
+Naturally, I’d have to supervise somewhat, but they do the bulk of it.

 2. Coordinate and multi-purpose your outfits.
 For simplicity of packing, stick with a color theme, such as black and white with grey.
 That way you can pack fewer clothes and pair them up in different ways.

 I have several lightweight cardigans that I can wear for warmth, or to dress up an outfit and also some lightweight cotton shirts that I can wear over a tee for extra sun protection, or dress up with an embellished tank or T-shirt for dinner.
 I try to make my shoes do double duty also – I like fancy ballet flats that can go with jeans or a shirt and are comfortable enough if I’m doing some walking.

 3. Simplify your toiletries.
 I keep my toiletries bag permanently packed with a lot of the items I know I will need for a trip – comb, extra toothbrush & toothpaste, 3 oz. bottles filled with my preferred brand of shampoo and body wash.
 Then any time I’m taking a trip, I grab my prescription meds and a little jewelry and I’m good to go.